TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

    :ref:`wrap <data-type-wrap>` /+.splitChar / :ref:`stdWrap`

 :aspect:`Description`
-   same as :ts:`wrap` (but watch the order in which they are executed)
+   same as :typoscript:`wrap` (but watch the order in which they are executed)

 .. _stdwrap-orderedstdwrap: